Args82/jsd920_class_repo/projects/final_project/app_trait/ReadMe.md

 # Project Overview
-	An application that helps you find the best career for your personality type
+	An application that gives you career options based on your personality type.

 ## Project Description

-	This app gathers information based on a personality assessment and then returns your personality type and traits and career matches.
+	This app gathers information based on a personality assessment the client takes and then returns their personality type, traits and career matches.

 traitify.com

-Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality
+Use this section to describe their final project and perhaps any links to relevant sites that help convey the concept and\or functionality

 ## Functional Components